rememberYou/dotfiles/README.md

 ## License

-The code is unlicensed, take what you like and hope that these dotfiles can be so useful to you that it is for me.
+The code is unlicensed, take what you like.